florianstancioiu/weather-app/README.md

 - **September 16th, 2025:** I implemented the no search results and the API error screens, I worked on the tablet version of the app and I also completed some TODOs that were left in the code base.
 I extracted all the fetch logic from the App.tsx into a custom hook named _useMeteoData_, also, I updated the said hook with the Geolocation API so that users can allow for their position to be read and used in fetch requests.
 - **September 17th, 2025:** I removed the _reversedGeocoding_ function - the one that turned lat and long into human readable addresses.
 I fixed a problem with the _HourlyForecast_ component, on the initial load it was showing the wrong data, it was showing data for Sunday instead of the current day.
 I also started to work on the UnitsDropdown component but it's still not done, I wanted to make it as dynamic as possible but I think that's a bad idea and I should focus on other stuff in the next couple of days, like, on testing the components.
 - **September 18th, 2025:** I added a debounce hook, I implemented the metric/imperial switch, I made the dropdowns keyboard accessible, I used chatgpt to create a github actions workflow that builds the app to the `root` dir of github pages, and the storybook build is placed in the `root/storybook` dir, also, I wrote a few _\*.stories.tsx_ files for my components.
+- **September 19th, 2025:** I fixed a bug that occured when the user allows the page to retrieve the current location and then he/she switches to imperial units - the request to the API was not made - it is fixed now.
+I also added `*.stories.tsx` files to each and every single component, I still have to create some dummy data for DailyForecast and HourlyForecast stories, I leave that for another day (I tried to create the dummy data and it's more difficult to create than I initially thought).

 ### Built with